eglove/toolbelt/README.md

     third: fetch('http://example.com/todo/3'),
 });

-const { first, second, third } = results;
+const {first, second, third} = results;
 ```

 ### fetcher with a cache interval

 Will store a fetched response in Cache API.
 cacheKey is the name of the cache for all requests.
 To get a key for a specific request, use .getRequestKey().